-Although it’s not expensive over-the-counter, it’s not recommended as a first option for female hair loss.
-There are more effective androgen blockers that your doctor may recommend before Cimetidine, such as Finasteride, Nizoral (with ketaconazole).
+Although it’s not expensive over-the-counter, it’s not recommended as the first option for female hair loss.
+There are more effective androgen blockers that your doctor may recommend before Cimetidine, such as Finasteride, Nizoral (with ketoconazole).
 Some women have even had success with the supplement saw palmetto.

 Spironolactone (Brand Name Aldactone)

 Spironolactone decreases the synthesis of testosterone, which converts to dihydrotestosterone (DHT) with the help of Type II 5-alpha reductase.
 DHT which is the main source of hair loss for women with androgenetic alopecia.
 DHT basically attacks hair follicles causing hair to thin and even kills hair follicles.

 Women normally have a small amount of testosterone in their bodies.
 The testosterone and it’s conversion to DHT isn’t necessarily the problem.
 It’s the level of DHT binding to receptors in scalp follicles.